 If you read all this and found yourself thinking "there is no way a podcast is worth all of that."
-Then podcasting will probably make you miserable and you should explore other avenues.
+Then podcasting will probably make you miserable and you should explore other types of content marketing like guest posting, livestreaming, blogging or focusing on long-form content.
+You can also prioritize guesting over being a host!
+Many of the same benefits, much less legwork.

-At the end of the day, creating an effective business podcast comes down to what you actually \need\ to achieve your goals - a show can be pretty bare bones and still make it's KPIs.
-Depending on the goals you're working towards, you may want to invest more or fewer resources, and depending on your budget, available time and tolerance for admin, you may want to do it in house, or hire in help.
+At the end of the day, creating an effective business podcast comes down to what you actually need to achieve your goals - a show can be pretty bare bones and still make it's KPIs, bringing huge amounts of value to the company creating it.